gvwilson/sensibleadventures/nardica/nardica.md

 raising the heavy wrench he was holding like a club.

 "No!"
-Aunt Naggie scrambled onto deck and pulled Iffy away from her furious uncle.
+Aunt Naggie yanked Iffy back and stepped in front of her irate husband.
 "Jack, don't!
 She's just talking.
 She's not going anywhere."